kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 `This example <http://rasdaman.org/browser/systemtest/testcases_services/test_all_wcst_import/testdata/wms_3d_time_series_irregular/ingest.template.json>`__
 demonstrates how to define an *irregular_time_series* 3D coverage from 2D GeoTIFF files.

-Once the coverage is ingested, a ``GetMap`` request can use the additional (non-horizontal) axes for subsetting according to the OGC WMS 1.3.0 standard.
+Once the coverage is created, a ``GetMap`` request can use the additional (non-horizontal) axes for subsetting according to the OGC WMS 1.3.0 standard.

 ..
 TABLE:: WMS Subset Parameters for Different Axis Types